aimansae/reviewme/README.md

 ### User Stories

 User stories for backend can be found in a separate backend [file](https://github.com/aimansae/reviewme-api/blob/main/static/readmeDocs/userstories.md)
-User stories for the frontend project can be found

-Link to [Github Issues](https://github.com/aimansae/reviewme/issues) and [Kanban Board](https://github.com/users/aimansae/projects/6) can also be consulted directly.
+User stories for the frontend project can be found through [Github Issues](https://github.com/aimansae/reviewme/issues) and [Kanban Board](https://github.com/users/aimansae/projects/6) can also be consulted directly.

 ## Agile Methodology